suranjanabasu/spring-vault-example/README.md

 * We are all set to connect to the database through vault without having to hardcode any user details in application.yml

-None of the above setup will be required when you have a running instances of mysql or vault that you need to connect to.
-The above setup is to get these services up locally
+The above setup is to get these services up locally.
+This will not be required when you have a running instances of mysql or vault that you need to connect to, as in production or QA.

-Things to note:
+Things to keep in mind:
-spring-cloud uses bootstrap.yml.
+* spring-cloud uses bootstrap.yml.
-Keep a note of the vault token and the mysql role used to access
+*Keep a note of the vault token and the mysql role used to access